 Skip the Straw Ordinance

-The most recent and historic step the city is taking to be “ecommitted” is banning plastic straws.
-In October, the City Commission voted to enact an ordinance, which officially prohibits the distribution and sale of plastic beverage straws in Sunny Isles Beach beginning January 2, 2020.
+In October 2019, the City Commission voted to enact an ordinance, which officially prohibited the distribution and sale of plastic beverage straws in Sunny Isles Beach beginning January 2, 2020.
 It is estimated that in America, more than 500 million straws are used every day.
 And most of these plastic straws end up in our oceans harming marine life and polluting the water.
 The Commission believes that implementing this ban will be one more way to be an “ecommitted” city.
 Read more about this ordinance at sibfl.net/skipthestraw.